Aarception/Mo-information-security-portfolio/README.md

 To resolution 🤝

-The playbook, if one was ever wondering, is simple: precision, tact, diplomacy, integrity, patience.
+The playbook, ifl
     I. Detect a possible design anomaly.

     II.
 Calibrate proportional evidence disclosure.

     III.
 Separate personal liabilities from systemic issue.

     IV.
-Offer correction pathways.
+Contribute to dignified response design.

-    V. Maintain confidentiality.
+    V. Maintain confidentiality and trust.

     VI.
-Analyze response design.
+Step back and give space for resolution.

 That is all.